Serbia: Deadly explosion rips through rocket engine factory | DW | 23.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-An explosion rocked the southern outskirts of Belgrade sending a plume of cloud into the sky.
+An explosion has rocked the southern outskirts of Belgrade, sending a plume of cloud into the sky.
 At least two people were killed and over a dozen more were injured.

-Several explosions tore through a munitions factory on the outskirts of the Serbian capital of Belgrade on Tuesday, killing at least two people and injuring at least 16, police said.
+Several explosions tore through a munitions factory on the outskirts of the Serbian capital, Belgrade, on Tuesday, killing at least two people and injuring at least 16, police said.

 The deadly blast took place at a factory that produces several kinds of munitions, including turbojets and rocket engines, according to officials.

-Social media users posted photos and videos of the massive cloud of smoke that rose up from the site of the explosion
+People posted photos and videos of the massive cloud of smoke that rose up from the site of the explosion on social media

-Fire services chief Milos Majstorovic said rescue crews were searching the area to see if there were any more injuries.
+Fire services chief Milos Majstorovic said rescue crews were searching the area to see if there were any more injured people.

-Police said rescuers were using drones to look for potentially more victims.
+Police said rescuers were using drones to look for further potential victims.

-Some 40 people were inside the warehouse when the blast occurred, state television RTS reported.
+Some 40 people were inside the warehouse at the time of the blast, state television RTS reported.

-The injured workers have been transferred to hospitals in Belgrade with severe burns while more people remain unaccounted for, RTS said, adding that the warehouse was completely destroyed, leaving a crater in the ground.
+The injured workers have been transferred to hospitals in Belgrade with severe burns, while others remain unaccounted for, RTS said.
+The broadcaster added that the warehouse was completely destroyed, leaving a crater in the ground.

 Police said the blaze has been localized and residents in the area are safe.